 Infrared imaging equipment and infrared photography have opened up a new world for the questioned document examiner, although the concept is not new.
 Every day we read about the deployment of a new “spy” satellite that employs infrared imaging.
 “Snooper” scopes and infrared binoculars have been in use for decades.

 How do these processes work?
 The human eye perceives color as a reflection of a portion of the light spectrum.
 When we observe somebody wearing a red shirt, the chemical composition of the dyes in the shirt material has absorbed the entire visible light spectrum with the exception of that portion that we have come to interpret as “red.”
-However, just as we are aware that a dog is endowed with the ability to hear a much wider spectrum of frequencies than the human ear is capable of hearing, we should be aware that there is much more to the light spectrum than what we are capable of perceiving with the unaided eye.
+However, just as we are aware that a dog is endowed with the ability to hear a much wider spectrum of frequencies than the human ear is capable of hearing, we should be aware that there is much more to the light spectrum than what we are capable of seeing with the unaided eye.
 Every time we see a rainbow we observe a graphic display of the visual portion of the light spectrum.
 The rainbow of colors that we observe, from red to blue, does not however, define the limits of the portion of the electromagnetic spectrum that has been defined as “color.”
 There is an area on either side of that rainbow that we can not observe.
 These areas are Ultraviolet or “UV” and Infrared or “IR”.

 Although we are not able to see in the infrared or ultraviolet regions of the light spectrum with the naked eye, we can use instrumentation to convert those wavelengths into visible images.
 Different inks that appear similar to our unaided eyes may react quite differently when viewed under ultraviolet light or by use of infrared imaging techniques.